Ask a doctor about a prescription for ITRACONAZOLE CINFA 100 mg CAPSULES

 In case of accidental overdose, your doctor will apply supportive measures.
 Itraconazole is not eliminated by hemodialysis.
 No specific antidotes are known.

 If you forget to take the medication, take the next dose that corresponds to you and continue treatment as indicated by your doctor.
-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you interrupt treatment with itraconazole cinfa

-Do not stop treatment with itraconazole without consulting your doctor, as the symptoms of your disease may reappear or worsen.
+Do not interrupt treatment with itraconazole without consulting your doctor, as symptoms of your disease may reappear or worsen.

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Adverse reactions were classified by frequency using the following convention: Very common (may affect more than 1 in 10 people);
+Adverse reactions were classified according to frequency using the following convention: Very frequent (may affect more than 1 in 10 people);

 Uncommon (may affect up to 1 in 100 people);